 You can avoid being at the mercy of roadside food service by planning ahead and packing foods that will last in the car.
 Great non-refrigerated options include:

-- Beef or turkey jerky (Onnit Elk Bars too!)
+- Beef or turkey jerky (Onnit Elk and Warrior Bars too!)

 - dehydrated fruit